drBenway/pixi-vn-wiki/Dialogues-and-Narration.md

 ## Extend DialogueBaseModel

-You can extend the `DialogueBaseModel` to add more properties.
+You can extend the `DialogueBaseModel` to add more properties, but it not recommended (you can use the param `oltherParams` to add more properties).

+If you decide to extend the `DialogueBaseModel` keep in mind that this class will be saved on storage as json with `JSON.stringify` and `JSON.parse`.

 ```typescript
 export class DialogueModel extends DialogueBaseModel {